Giving away books to homeless readers because stories connect us all!

-We run literacy classes and events at our Hub on Holyrood Road, helping people to connect with their world.
+We run classes and events at our Hub on Holyrood Road, helping people to connect with their world.

 We have storytelling events where people can engage and immerse themselves in stories, create their own or just lose themselves in another world.

 We invite authors, speakers and super talented people to share their journey, their inspiration and their optimism with others.